The Theater an der Wien is one of the most beautiful and historic theatres in Vienna.

 From 1987 to 1996 he was general secretary of Jeunesse Musicale Österreich.
 In 1996 he was appointed Music Director of the City of Vienna and as such was responsible for managing the music festivals staged by the City.
 In this capacity he was director of OsterKlang Wien, Vienna's Easter festival, and the KlangBogen summer festival with its focus on opera at the Theater an der Wien.

 On 1 January 2004, Roland Geyer was appointed director of the new opera house of the City of Vienna and in Mozart Year 2006 returned the Theater an der Wien to its original purpose.
 As an innovative “stagione” opera house with productions all the year round, the Theater an der Wien carves a new and independent niche in the realm of high-quality culture in Vienna and is consequently the centre of baroque opera and modern music theatre in that city.
-Since 2010, Roland Geyer's contract as director of the Theater an der Wien has been renewed three times and now runs to 31 August 2018.
+Since 2010, Roland Geyer's contract as director of the Theater an der Wien has been renewed four times and now runs to 31 August 2022.
 Since September 2012 he has also had overall responsibility for the Kammeroper on Fleischmarkt.

 Roland Geyer was awarded "l’Ordre des Arts et des Lettres" by the French Ministry of Culture, the Austrian Decoration for Science and Art and the Silver Decoration of Honour of the City of Vienna.
 In 2013 he was elected one of the five members of the University Council of the University of Music and Performing Arts Vienna.